 - experience frequent bouts of colds and flu.

-- suffer from celiac disease, IBS, Crohn’s disease or ulcerative colitis.
+- have celiac disease, IBS, Crohn’s disease, or ulcerative colitis.

 - have lost muscle mass due to a weight loss program.